geocom/LEDE_guestpass/README.md

 **To Install**

-Setup a wifi network **DO NOT SET THIS PASSWORD TO BE THE SAME AS OTHER NETWORKS OTHERWISE IT WILL CHANGE ALL YOUR WIFI PASSWORDS**
+Setup a wifi network **DO NOT SET YOUR GUEST PASSWORD TO BE THE SAME AS OTHER NETWORKS OTHERWISE IT WILL CHANGE ALL YOUR WIFI PASSWORDS**

 Install ruby if not already installed